This simple Salted Caramel Banana Cake recipe is one of our most popular and makes one impressive birthday cake or treat for special occasions.

-Pour 600ml/21oz of double cream in to a mixing bowl, add 4 tablespoons of Sugar and Crumbs Salted Caramel Flavoured Icing Sugar, mixing keeping your eye on the consistency all the time, it can quickly curdle, if it does add more cream to loosen.
+10. Add 4 tablespoons of Sugar and Crumbs Salted Caramel Natural Flavoured Icing Sugar and mix.
+Watch the consistency all the time as it can quickly curdle.
+If it does add more cream to loosen.

-Alternative Topping Salted Caramel Butter Cream
+Alternative Topping Salted Caramel Buttercream

-Beat the butter until light and whippy
+11. Beat the butter until light and whippy.

 12. Add Sugar and Crumbs Natural Flavoured Icing Sugar of your choice plus 1 tablespoon condensed milk, milk or water whichever you prefer.

 13. Chop this in with a spatula, then pop into the mixer.
 Cover mixer with a tea towel to prevent an icing cloud.
 Whip until it is all incorporated and fluffy.

 14. Tip the sugar into a heavy-based frying pan.
 Stir in 4 tablespoons of water and then place over a medium heat until the sugar has dissolved.